Risingson/eveeyedocs/docs/data/database.md

     For Eveeye Echoes [check this page please](https://eveeye.readthedocs.io/en/latest/data/ee-database-sharing/)

 Choose to share your map-data with your share-group or publically.

-## Map ownership
-Currently a map is owned by the user that created it originally.
-Also only that user can edit the map.

 ## External Data
 You can feed external data to eveeye by pasting an url to a JSON array, CSV or plain text file.